BestTimesToVisit.com Logo

 safety

-Inform someone of your hiking plans, especially if you're going solo or on less-trafficked routes.
-Download offline maps using apps like Maps.me or AllTrails, as mobile signal can be unreliable in the mountains.
-Always check the weather forecast before setting out.
+Inform someone of your hiking plans, especially if you're venturing out alone or on less-trafficked trails.
+Download offline maps of the area using apps like Maps.me or AllTrails, as mobile signal can be unreliable.
+Always check the weather forecast before setting off and be aware of your physical limits.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.